Using PowerShell Scripts with the Box CLI

 To automatically create users and folder structure, the script performs the following steps:

-- Creates a managed user a predetermined folder structure to each user.
+3. Creates each new managed user a predetermined personal folder structure

 Prerequisites